bquast/bquast.github.io/_posts/2022-06-17-attention-in-R.md

 scores = Q %*% t(K)
 ```

 We now need to find the maximum value for each row of the `scores` matrix.
-The easiest way to do this, is using the `rowMaxs()` function from the [matrixStats](https://cran.r-project.org/package=matrixStats) package.
+The easiest way to do this, is using the `rowMaxs()` function from the [matrixStats](https://cran.r-project.org/package=matrixStats) package (for an implementation without any additional packages see the bottom of this article).

 The next code block checks if the `matrixStats` package is already installed, if it is not, it will install the package.
 Next the package is loaded.
 ```